 Release Date: July 1, 2014

-In Volume 23, Red and Blue return to Pallet Town; when they do, they find that Professor Oak is gone.
+In Volume 23, Red and Blue return to Pallet Town.
+When they do, they find that Professor Oak is gone.
 However, they find fame checkers and envelopes addressed to Red, Blue, and Green.
 The fame checker has a message from Professor Oak telling them that he needs to take their Pokedexes away and to put them in the storage system.
 Red and Blue head to Vermillion City and take Green’s fame checker and envelope with them.

-Green, meanwhile, boards the Seagallop in order to go to One Island, one of Kanto’s Sevii islands, in order to meet her parents for the first time.
+Green, meanwhile, boards the Seagallop to go to One Island, one of Kanto’s Sevii islands, in order to meet her parents for the first time.
 Blue and Red also make it onto the ferry, where they reunite with Bill.
 Green is attacked by a mysterious Pokemon, and her parents are sucked into a dark hole created by the mysterious Pokemon.

 Quite a bit of volume focuses on Red and Blue receiving training in order to become stronger and take on the mysterious Pokemon, which they learn is Deoxys.
 The two trainers end up under the tutelage of an old woman known as Ultima so she can teach them a special move.
 After the training, they go to Four Island, where they encounter Lorelei, one of the Kanto Elite Four.
 By the end of the volume, Red, Blue, and Lorelei find themselves battling against Team Rocket.